ippeb/LosslessDataCompression/README.md

 This produces `LZW_encoded.txt`, the compressed text and `LZW_alphabet.txt`, the set of symbols used in the original input.

 Note, that the compressed  `LZW_encoded.txt` is stored as a text file using only the characters '0' and '1'.
-In practice, the output would be stored using all 256 symbols of a byte, so the effective size of the compressed output is actually one eight of `LZW_encoded.txt`.
+In practice, the output would be stored using all 256 symbols, so the effective size of the compressed output is actually one eight of `LZW_encoded.txt`. *Fast Lempel-Ziv-Welch* (below) stores it using all 256 symbols.

 #### Decoder
 To decode the encoded text, simply pass the compressed text and the input alphabet to the decoder.